Joachim Camerarius: Works

 He translated into Latin Herodotus, Demosthenes, Xenophon, Homer, Theocritus, Sophocles, Lucian, Theodoretus, Nicephorus, Ptolemy, Euclid, and other Greek writers.
 He published upwards of 150 works, including a Catalogue of the Bishops of the Principal Sees; Greek Epistles; a treatise on numismatics; the Hippocomicus, a book of horsemanship; accounts of his journeys in Latin verse; and biographies of such contemporaries as Eobanus Hessus, George of Anhalt, Melanchthon, and Albrecht Dürer.
 His Epistolae Familiares, published after his death, are a valuable contribution to the history of his time.

 He produced the first printed Greek edition of Ptolemy's astrology text, the Tetrabiblos, in 1535.
 It was printed in a quarto format by the publisher Johannes Petreius at Nuremberg along with Camerarius's translation to Latin of Books I, II and portions of Books III and IV, accompanied with his notes on the first two books, the Greek text of the Centiloquium (Καρπός) and a Latin translation from Iovianus Pontanus.
 A second edition, with a Latin translation by Melanchthon, appeared in 1553, printed in Basel, Switzerland in octavo format by Johannes Oporinus.
-He was also responsible for the first edition of Ptolemy's Almagest, published in Basel in 1538.
+In 1976 Rudolf Pfeiffer judged that this edition had still not been completely superseded.
+Camerarius was also responsible for the first edition of Ptolemy's Almagest, published in Basel in 1538.

 His edition of the comic playwright Plautus, published in Basel in 1552, was the first to draw on the oldest extant manuscripts, one of which is still known today as the codex vetus Camerarii ("Camerarius's ancient codex").
 His text of the plays was not substantially improved until the work of Friedrich Ritschl in the 19th century.